 SECTION D103.2 Grade.

-D103.2 Grade.
-Fire apparatus access roads shall not exceed ten percent (10%) in grade for a minimum of five hundred (500) continuous feet.
+Grade.
+Fire apparatus access roads shall not exceed ten percent (10%) in grade for a minimum of five hundred continuous feet (500').

-Exception: Grades of ten percent (10%) that exceed five hundred (500) continuous feet as approved by the Fire Chief, City Engineer, and all residential, commercial and industrial buildings are provided with an approved automatic fire sprinkler system.
+Exception: Grades of ten percent (10%) that exceed five hundred continuous feet (500') as approved by the Fire Chief, City Engineer, and all residential, commercial, and industrial buildings are to be provided with an approved automatic fire sprinkler system.

-Exception: Grades steeper than ten percent (10%) as approved by the Fire Chief, City Engineer, and all residential, commercial and industrial buildings are provided with an approved automatic fire sprinkler system.
+Exception: Grades steeper than ten percent (10%) percent as approved by the Fire Chief, City Engineer, and all residential, commercial, and industrial buildings are to be provided with an approved automatic fire sprinkler system.

-Dead-end fire apparatus access roads for future development in excess of one hundred fifty feet (150') shall be provided with width and turnaround provisions in accordance with Layton City Development Guidelines and Design Standards Manual, Street Improvements, Section IX.
-Cul-de-sac/Turn-around Requirements, and Section X. Temporary Turnaround.
+Dead-end fire apparatus access roads in excess of one hundred fifty feet (150') shall be provided with width and turnaround provisions in accordance with Layton City Development Guidelines and Design Standards, Street Improvement, Section IX – Cul-de-sac/Turn-Around Requirements.

 SECTION D103.6 Signs.

-Private Fire apparatus access roads twenty to twenty-six feet (20 - 26') wide shall be posted on both sides as a fire lane.
+Private fire apparatus access roads twenty to twenty-six feet (20' to 26') wide shall be posted on both sides as a fire lane.

-Private fire apparatus access roads more than twenty-six feet (26') wide to thirty-two feet (32') wide shall be posted on one side of the road as a fire lane.
+Private fire apparatus access roads more than twenty-six to thirty-two feet (26' to 32') wide shall be posted on one side of the road as a fire lane.